How to become a DJ

 • revenue per click from YouTube

-• merchandise
+• selling merchandise

-As a DJ you will need lots of equipment, such as decks, a mixer, speakers, headphones, usb drives, software, and a laptop.
+As a DJ you will need lots of equipment, such as decks, a mixer, speakers, headphones, flash drives, software, and a laptop.
 The costs you make to run your business are business investments.
 You can deduct them from your tax return, so you pay less tax.

 Know your rights

-A pointer from Pepijn: “Send yourself a pen drive with the recording by registered mail first.
-If anyone challenges you, you will always have that pen drive as proof.”
+Send yourself a flash drive with the recording by registered mail first.
+If anyone challenges you, you will always have proof youmade this music.
 But there is more.
 Do not forget to protect your trade name, brand name, and domain name.
-These are things you have to do yourself.
+You need to arrange this yourself.
 Advocacy organisations for musicians like NTB (in Dutch) provide advice and support.

 General information for starters